CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 => command prompt returns immediately
 - You can change log folder(-LogFolderName)
 => By default, logs are saved in 'MSLOG' folder on desktop
+- You can change log folder for autologger(-AutologgerFolderName) => By default, autologger logs are saved in 'C:\temp'
 - You can specify exe path for Procmon.exe(-ProcmonPath)
 - Compress log folder after stopping traces(-Compress)
 - Delete log folder after compressing(-Delete)